Best Native Plant Apps for Texas (2026)

 Who makes it: Strata Labs LLC, an independent software company based in Plano, Texas.
 Built by a homeowner who spent two years researching native plants to build a butterfly garden for his daughter.

 Pollinator Patch launched in early 2026 focused on the planning and compliance challenges that suburban homeowners face when they actually try to install native landscaping.
-The app's database includes 700+ Texas native plants, each tagged with an HOA compatibility score, pet toxicity rating (dogs and cats), bloom season, sun requirements, water needs, and homeowner-friendly descriptions in plain language.
+The app's database includes 3,900+ native plants nationwide, with especially deep Texas coverage, each tagged with an HOA compatibility score, pet toxicity rating (dogs and cats), bloom season, sun requirements, water needs, and homeowner-friendly descriptions in plain language.
 This lets you filter for exactly what you need: "Show me native perennials that are dog-safe, HOA-friendly, and bloom in summer for full sun."

 Key features